syncfusion-content/windowsforms-docs/WindowsForms/ButtonAdv/ButtonAdvAppearnce.md

-> Note: You can also specify your own image for the ButtonAdv using Image property and this will effect only when ButtonType is set to Normal.
+N> You can also specify your own image for the ButtonAdv using Image property and this will effect only when ButtonType is set to Normal.
 See Image Settings to know more.

 {%highlight c#%}